 What is considered prostitution?

 A prostitute is someone that receives so as for sex or sexually related services.
-Likewise, for clients it is not allowed to hire somebody with the intent of getting sexual intimate actions.
-For both the supplier as the client prostitution is unlawful in countries where prostitution is forbidden.
+Likewise, for clients, it is not allowed to hire somebody with the intent of getting sexual intimate actions.
+For both, the supplier as the client prostitution is unlawful in countries where prostitution is forbidden.

 What is an escort?

-An escort on opposite hand is a paid companion for public occasions such as business meetings and conferences.
+An escort on the opposite hand is a paid companion for public occasions such as business meetings and conferences.
 Besides that, sometimes they also do get hired for private occasions.
 Escorts are offering fellowship, without sexual acts, and therefore are completely legal.

 While prostitution is unlawful, escorts are completely legal

-It is a thin line between being a prostitute or an escort, but without a doubt we can conclude that escorts are legal as long as there is no trading of sex for money.
+It is a thin line between being a prostitute or an escort, but without a doubt, we can conclude that escorts are legal as long as there is no trading of sex for money.
 Their business is offering companionship.
-However, what the client and the escort decide to do in the booked time together is a consent between the two adults.
+However, what the client and the escort decide to do in the booked time together is consent between the two adults.

 Legally, they get around it by having the customer pay for the time spent, and officially if sex happens it’s because the escort wanted to and has nothing to do with that totally unrelated monetary transaction.

 Whether prostitution should be decriminalized has never been the relevant question.
 The controversy is the no one in the government has ever tried to prosecute men and businesses involved in the sexual exploitation of women.
-Why is there no federal government task force to look closely on vulnerabilities within the commercial sex industry that can be exploited to finally infiltrate and either utterly destroy or at least gravely wound this industry still remains unanswered.
+Why is there no federal government task force to look closely at vulnerabilities within the commercial sex industry that can be exploited to finally infiltrate and either utterly destroy or at least gravely wound this industry still remains unanswered?